Conversational Development With Claude Code — Part 14: Installing MCP Servers in Claude Code

 Typical transport: Server‑Sent Events (SSE).

-After installation and authentication you can request:
+After installation & authentication

 Prompt: “Using the Linear MCP server, list issues assigned to me in the Ratings milestone.”

-Claude Code retrieves:
+Claude Code will return:

 • Issue titles